Teeth Cleaning and Exams Uptown Charlotte NC

-A dental prophylaxis is the technical term for a professional teeth cleaning performed by a dental hygienist.
-Dental prophylaxis is imperative for the prevention of periodontal disease.
+A teeth cleaning, or dental prophylaxis, is the technical term for a professional teeth cleaning performed by a dental hygienist.
+Dental cleaning is imperative for the prevention of periodontal disease.

 Benefits of a professional teeth cleaning:

 - Plaque and calculus removal.
 Tooth brushing removes soft plaque, but over time residual plaque hardens into a film of calculus (also referred to as tartar).
 Even with regular brushing and flossing, the removal of calculus requires professional instruments once it is present.
 Dental hygienists are trained to spot and remove potentially damaging buildup.

 - A healthier looking smile.
 Stained and yellowed teeth can dramatically decrease the esthetics of a smile.
 Routine cleanings help keep stain and yellow buildup to a minimum, resulting in a more attractive smile.

 - Fresher breath.
 Bad breath (or halitosis) can be a sign of periodontal disease.
 When teeth are not properly brushed and flossed, food particles can promote anaerobic bacterial growth under the gums and on the tongue.
 This is a major source of bad breath.
 In addition to brushing and flossing, scraping the tongue is an effective way to eliminate bad breath.
 Professional cleanings assist in the removal of this odor causing bacteria, noticeably improving halitosis and reducing gum inflammation and infection.

 - Oral Hygiene Instruction.
 We offer professional strength Fluoride Varnish that can be applied upon completion of your cleaning.
 This keeps enamel strong and more resistant to breaking down with decay.
 Your hygienist will discuss the best techniques and products for your mouth, and a customized recommendation can be given for daily maintenance.